Shin Godzilla: Development

-Toho had approached Anno in January 2013 to direct the reboot but Anno initially declined due to falling into another depression after completing Evangelion: 3.0 You Can (Not) Redo, stating, "A representative from Toho contacted me directly, saying, 'We'd like to direct a new Godzilla film.'
+Toho had approached Anno in January 2013 to direct the reboot but Anno initially declined due to falling into depression after completing Evangelion: 3.0 You Can (Not) Redo, stating, "A representative from Toho contacted me directly, saying, 'We'd like to direct a new Godzilla film.'
 At the time, I was still recovering from EVA 3.0, and right on the spot, flatly refused the offer, 'It's impossible.
 Even to begin work on the next Eva is impossible.'"
 However, Toho's sincerity and his longtime friend and co-director, Shinji Higuchi, eventually convinced him to accept the offer in March 2013.
 Anno had also refused the offer due to a lack of confidence, stating, "I refused [the offer] since I didn't have confidence that I could exceed the first film or come close to equaling it.
 But I thought that if I were to come close even a little, I would have to do the same thing [as the first film]."
 Mahiro Maeda provided the new design for Godzilla while Takayuki Takeya provided the maquette.
 Director Higuchi stated that he intended to provide the "most terrifying Godzilla that Japan's cutting-edge special-effects movie-making can muster."
 A variety of techniques such as puppets, animatronics, and digital effects were initially considered and an upper-body animatronic was produced but went unused after Toho decided to create a completely CG Godzilla.
 VFX supervisor and co-editor Atsuki Satō stated, "CG production had already been determined when I began participating.
 In the end, it was the best option to allow quick edits as creative visions changed and produced a high quality film."
 A colorless maquette was built for CG animators to use as a reference when rendering the CG Godzilla model.
 Mansai Nomura provided the motion capture performance for Godzilla.

 Filming

+Principal photography began on September 1, 2015, with a large on-location film shoot at Kamata station in Tokyo.
+It commenced on a budget of ¥900 million, which later rose to ¥1.3 billion; Anno noted that "originally, we couldn't make it with that budget".
+Toho independently invested the film's production, taking a financial risk by doing so, as assisted funding from other organizations is customary for the creation of Japanese films.

-Principal photography began on September 1, 2015, with a large on-location film shoot at Kamata station in Tokyo under the working title "Shin Gojira".
-On September 23, 2015, Toho revealed the film's official title as Shin Gojira and that the film will star Hiroki Hasegawa, Yutaka Takenouchi, and Satomi Ishihara.
+On September 23, 2015, Toho revealed the film's official title as Shin Gojira and that the film would star Hiroki Hasegawa, Yutaka Takenouchi, and Satomi Ishihara.
 Producer Akihiro Yamauchi stated that the title Shin Gojira was chosen for the film due to the variety of meanings it conveys, such as either "new" (新), "true" (真), or "God" (神).
 Yamauchi also confirmed that the film has been planned for quite some time, stating, "It's been in the works a long time.
 It's not like it was produced just because of the Hollywood Godzilla".
 Principal photography wrapped at the end of October 2015, with special effects work scheduled for November 2015.